Showing posts with label goats. Show all posts

 Burritt's Desoto

-I traveled down Monto Santa Mountain to VBCC in Huntsville, where I was going to the home and Garden Show.
+I traveled down Monto Santa Mountain to VBCC in Huntsville, where I was attending the Home and Garden Show.

 I bought my ticket and was given a bag to fill with goodies.

-I talked to several vendors, collected a few items, and walked back to my car.
+I spoke with several vendors, collected a few items, and then walked back to my car.

 Catfish Meal